-In the gut, it increases stomach acidity, digestive juices, and gut flow.
-Since the vagus nerve is very important for increasing gut flow/motility, having less vagus activation will increase your IBS-C risk, which is a result of a slower flow (R).
+In the gut, it increases stomach acidity, digestive juice secretion, and gut flow.
+Since the vagus nerve is important for increasing gut flow (motility), having less vagus activation will increase your IBS risk, which is a result of slower flow (R).

-Stimulating the vagus nerve increases the release of histamine in stomach cells, which helps with the release of stomach acid (R).
-So low stomach acidity is usually, in part, a vagus nerve problem.
-By releasing intrinsic factor, the vagus nerve is important to help you absorb B12 (R).
+Stimulating the vagus nerve increases the release of histamine by stomach cells, which helps release stomach acid (R).
+So, low stomach acidity is usually, in part, a vagus nerve problem.
+By releasing intrinsic factor, the vagus nerve is important to help you absorb vitamin B12 (R).

 In the gallbladder, it helps release bile, which can help you get rid of toxins and break down fat.

 The vagus nerve promotes general kidney function.
-It helps with glucose control and increases blood flow (R), which helps filtrate your blood better.
-Vagus activation also releases dopamine in the kidneys, which helps excrete sodium (R) – and thereby lower blood pressure.
+It helps with glucose control.
+The vagus nerve also increases blood flow (R), which improves blood filtration.
+Vagus activation also releases dopamine in the kidneys, which helps excrete sodium (R) and, thereby, lower blood pressure.

 The vagus nerve goes to the bladder (R).
-A side effect of vagus nerve stimulation is urinary retention (R), which may mean that less vagus stimulation can cause you to urinate frequently.
-Indeed, I see frequent urination among many of my clients (also due to low vasopressin, low aldosterone, and high cortisol).
+A side effect of its stimulation is urinary retention (R), which means that less vagus stimulation can cause you to urinate frequently.
+Indeed, many of my clients complain about frequent urination (also due to low vasopressin, low aldosterone, and high cortisol).

 In the spleen, it can reduce inflammation (R).
-Note that vagus activation will reduce inflammation in all target organs (by releasing acetylcholine) (R), but when it activates in the spleen it’ll probably be more systemic.
+Note that vagus activation will reduce inflammation in all target organs (by releasing acetylcholine) (R), but when it activates in the spleen the response will probably be more systemic.

 It helps control fertility and orgasms in women by connecting to the cervix, uterus, and vagina.
 Women can actually experience orgasms simply from the vagus nerve (R).

-In the tongue, it helps control taste and saliva and in the eyes, it helps release tears (R).
+In the tongue, it helps control taste and saliva; while in the eyes, it helps release tears (R).

 A friend asked me what’s the connection between having to go to the bathroom and congestion.
-It’s likely the vagus nerve because it controls mucous production and also your colon flow.
+It’s likely the vagus nerve because it controls both mucous production and colon flow.

-Satiety and relaxation following a meal are in part caused by an activation of vagus nerve transmission to the brain in response to food intake (R).
+Satiety and relaxation following a meal are in part caused by activation of the vagus nerve transmission to the brain in response to food intake (R).